On the various notions of Poincar\'e duality pair: Preliminaries

-\begin{remark} Instead of proving $(1) \Leftrightarrow (2)$ in Lemma \ref{lem_rd_dual} directly, we reduced the conclusion for the finitely dominated pair $(X,Y)$ to that of the finite simplicial pair $(K,L)$.
+\begin{remark} Instead of proving $(1) \Leftrightarrow (2)$ in Lemma \ref{lem_rd_dual} directly, we reduced the conclusion for the finitely dominated pair $(X,Y)$ to that for the finite simplicial pair $(K,L)$.
 This reduction will be frequently employed in the paper. \end{remark}